top of page

 Full Artist Bio

 Daniel Sheen is a queer artist and writer.
-He's obsessed with misfit indie boys, wilderness, folklore, modern fairy tales, homesickness for places that don't exist, and longing for things he can never have.
-His short works of fiction have been published in dozens of magazines worldwide, including XRAY Magazine, BLOOD + HONEY, Resurrection Mag, Queer Cumbria, DIF Writer's Zine, Stone of Madness Press, and the notorious SCAB MAG.
+He's obsessed with misfit indie boys, wilderness and folklore, modern fairy tales, homesickness for places that don't exist, and longing for things he can never have.
+His short works of fiction have been published in dozens of magazines worldwide, including XRAY Mag, BLOOD + HONEY, Resurrection Mag, Queer Cumbria, DIF Writer's Zine, Stone of Madness Press and the notorious SCAB MAG.
 His artwork has also featured in numerous international magazines, including a full-spread editorial in Black Flowers Magazine.
 In 2025 he designed his very first book cover for Rebel Satori Press and is now in a secret collaboration with a teen fashion magazine.
 He's had Pushcart nominated stories published in two anthologies, one by FILTHY LOOT in the US, and the other by RAM EYE PRESS in the UK.
-He's been nominated for the Pushcart Prize, Longlisted for the Uncharted Magazine Young Adult Award, Longlisted for the Caledonian First Novel Award and he's recently been nominated for 2026 Best of the Net and the inaugural Monarch Queer Literary Awards.
-He's currently editing a zine and writing his debut trilogy of novels.
+He's been nominated for the 2024 Pushcart Prize, 2026 Best of the Net and the 2026 Monarch Queer Literary Award, he's been Longlisted for the 2025 Uncharted Young Adult Award and the 2025 Caledonian First Novel Award, and he's recently been announced as the Winner of the 2026 Hartnett Queer Lit Now Fiction Award.
+He's currently writing his debut trilogy of novels.

 - M. L. Rio – author of If We Were Villains